GPS over Fibre

-The RVL-1 FIBER from Forsberg Services is an affordable multi-constellation optical fibre link system for remote GPS antenna installations.
+The RVL-1 FIBER from Forsberg Services is an affordable multi-constellation optical fiber link system for remote GPS antenna installations.

 RVL-1 covers all GNSS frequencies from 800MHz to 1800MHz which includes GPS, GLONASS, GALILEO, BEIDOU, SBAS and L-BAND.

-Its optical fibre link can reach from just a few meters up to 1,524 meters (5,000 feet) over multi-mode fibre.
+Its optical fiber link can reach from just a few meters up to 1,524 meters (5,000 feet) over multi-mode fiber.